December 21, 2017

 3. Test Asset Configurations

 As the final step of the procedure, UpGuard examines the assets themselves, looking for open ports, unsafe default configurations, unnecessary services and programs, patches and software versions, known vulnerabilities and other critical information.
-UpGuard also captures AWS meta-data, allowing you to verify AWS specific settings as well.
+UpGuard also captures AWS meta-data, allowing you to verify AWS specific settings as well, including AWS permissions.
 By measuring the servers against industry benchmarks like the Center for Internet Security’s critical security controls, we can shore up anything that could be used as a foothold later.

 Amazon’s cloud storage offers a lot of value for digital enterprises, but it also presents a set of particular risks, which can lead to serious business problems if left unmitigated.
 The issue of unsecured S3 buckets gains visibility every day, as news stories relate the types of sensitive enterprise information left unattended in them.
 UpGuard’s cyber resilience platform validates S3 configurations specifically for public permissions, but more importantly, can do so as part of a larger procedure that validates the entire AWS infrastructure.